 The New York Times Crosswords 2018 Day-to-Day Calendar.
 Crossword puzzles are amazing for strengthening minds!
 This one is super unique to me because: 1.)
 Everyone knows the The New York Times puts out the best crossword puzzles. & 2.)
 They have one crossword for every day in 2018!
 This means challenging yourself daily, & sharpening your mind consistently!!
 So cool!

 A Rubick’s Cube.
 If you are looking for something hands on to challenge your mind, you need this.
 Phew, are these babies tough to solve.
 However, they have been a worldwide phenomena since the 70’s for a reason.
 The Rubick’s Cube is a fascinating, & incredibly frustrating puzzle to solve.
 This may just be one of things I have to add to my bucket list: Solve a Rubick’s Cube!

 So thank you for taking the time to read this blog post!
 If there are any other strategic games that you or your family love, please comment them below!
 I would love for everyone to encourage each other to consistently keep our minds active, & healthy!
 We all need to make a little less time lost in our phones, & make a little more time being present, & strengthening our minds!

 ♡ Valerie Karen.

 If you enjoyed this post & would like to read more of my work in the future, on the top righthand side of this page is a field where you can type your email into to follow this blog.
-(If you are on your phone it will be underneath this post) Much love.
+(If you are on your phone it will be underneath this post) Also, if you would like to follow me on Instagram, click here!
+Much love.
 Thank you for your time & support.